jayakrishna123/progate-web-extravaganza/README.md

 As participants of this activity, you have to complete the following prerequisites:-

-* Join the Progate team: **http://bit.ly/progate-web-extravaganza**
+1. Join the Progate team: **http://bit.ly/progate-web-extravaganza**
+2. If you were referred by someone, please fill the following form: **http://bit.ly/pwe-referred**
-* Complete the Git course on Progate
+3. Complete the Git course on Progate at: **https://progate.com/languages/git**

+If you'd like to become a Influencer and bring this event to your community, please fill the following form: **https://bit.ly/pwe-influencer**

 ## Details of Submission